 A “do not resuscitate” order

 If your heart or breathing stops, health care providers will try to start it again.
 The medical term for this is “resuscitation.”
 It is also called “cardiopulmonary resuscitation,” or CPR.
 The law says health care providers must do it unless you have a medical order about it.
 A DNR is this type of medical order.
-It says what you do want, and what you don’t.
+It says what you do and don’t want.

 Why wouldn’t I want CPR?

 The main reason is because it does not always work.
-Or, it does not work well.
 For example, CPR rarely works for people with advanced cancer.
 Even if it does, brain damage is possible.
 CPR may not be wanted if a person’s goal is to live as long as he or she is comfortable, and then to die gently.

 CPR usually includes a breathing machine called a ventilator.
 The machine keeps you breathing if you cannot breathe on your own.
 Some people do not want CPR because they do not want to permanently stay on a ventilator.